mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "And I fucking meant it now go clean up the mess from the fire."

-"Probably got a few knobs to polish down there," thi said suggestively as thi looked Melna in the eyes and walked away.
-Melna didn't get it.
+Panna took a few steps back and fixed hae eyes squarely on Melna.
+"Probably got a few knobs to polish down there," thi said.
+Melna didn't pick up hae meaning.

 "We're almost to the blockade.
 Are you ready?"